Epiisteme/WhitePaper/README.md

-# Bluepaper
+# Yellopaper
-A Blueprint for the Digitisation of the first ever Decentralised Ontological Organisation (DOO) - Episteme
+A Manifesto for the Digitisation of the first ever Decentralised Ontological Organisation (DOO) - Episteme

 ## Pretext
 - Social Networks like Facebook, LinkedIn, Instagram, Twitter etc. are on the verge of a cataclysmic change.